Chang-Hwa/SSM_workflow/README.md

 ![Step2](docs/step2_homology_search.png)

 - You can run Blastp directly on Colab if you target no more than 3000 homologous sequences.
-If you want to include more distantly homologous sequences (≥ 3000), it is recommended to do so directly on the NCBI website and download the unaligned blast file in fasta format.
+If you want to include more distantly homologous sequences (≥ 3000), it is recommended to do so directly on the NCBI website and download an unaligned blast file in fasta format.
+- If you don't like to use Blastp, you can choose other blast functions in the NCBI website such as PSI-BLAST and again download the unaligned blast file in fasta format.

 *Step III:*

 ![Step3](docs/step3_MSA.png)

 - The default alignment method is MAFFT.
-Muscle3 is an alternative method suitable for less sequences and will generally take longer to run.
+Muscle3 is an alternative suitable for aligning less sequences and will generally take longer to run.

 *Step IV:*